Resources

 Introduction

-One of the most common questions we get when engineers are trying out LiveRecorder is: “How is it different from the rr debugger?”.
+One of the most common questions we get when engineers are trying out Undo LiveRecorder is: “How is it different from the rr debugger?”.
 A complete answer to this question would be long-winded, but there are two key architectural differences between LiveRecorder and rr that explain the majority of the differences between the two tools.

-1. LiveRecorder uses a software JIT binary translation to get the information it needs from the program being recorded; rr relies on CPU features such as performance counters and OS features such as secomp.
+- Undo LiveRecorder uses a software JIT binary translation to get the information it needs from the program being recorded; rr relies on CPU features such as performance counters and OS features such as secomp.

-2. LiveRecorder records into an in-memory circular buffer and saves it afterwards; rr writes it directly to disk as recording happens.
+- Undo LiveRecorder records into an in-memory circular buffer and saves it afterwards; rr writes it directly to disk as recording happens.

 There are pros and cons to these approaches, but in brief rr is lighter-weight whereas LiveRecorder can be used on a wider range of platforms and programs and has more features.